alexpan82/dnd_auto_dmg/README.md

 - Multi-action messages ("Avantor attacks the goblin, then casts fireball at the kobolds") are parsed into individual resolved actions
 - Tool usage so that players can feel assured that a real RNG is rolling hit die
 - State persistence so that combat can pick up where it left off
-- Provider-agnostic LLM layer — defaults to `gpt-4o`, swap providers/models with a single environment variable
+- Provider-agnostic LLM layer — defaults to Ollama (`minimax-m3:cloud`), swap providers/models with a single environment variable
 - Optional turn-by-turn narration summarizing what just happened in the fight

 ![Agent Graph](public/graph.png "Agent Graph")